 So far, I was able to show some of the book’s 3D models and textures on the screen as a 3D scene and also got the player to move around the 3D scene with the keyboard and mouse.

-This means the code implements the following:
+The code implements the following:

 - game loop including a timer